ssdgithub/androidbozor-sdk-example/README.md

      *                  105 - License server failure
      *                  108 - User is not authorized in AndroidBozor service
      *                  120 - AndroidBozor application is not installed on device
-     * @return true - Error response will be handled by LicenseChecker
+     * @return true - Errors response will be handled by LicenseChecker
      * false - You should handle error response
      */
     @Override